Apache Spark for Real-time Analytics

 3) With the emergence of new tools and technology, fragmented data security issues emerged, which resulted in Kerberos authenticated protocol.

-Apache Spark solves the missing puzzle in the above-mentioned problems:
+Apache Spark solves the above concerns:

 1) Spark uses Hadoop HDFS as it doesn’t have its own distributed file system.
 Hadoop MapReduce is strictly disk-based, whereas Spark can use memory as well as the disk for processing.